English Country Dances (Beta)

 Ones pass corner right and then orbit the set clockwise to end in middle place improper, while long 1st diagonals pass the #1 by right shoulder, each other by left, and loop counterclockwise into opposite corner

-B2 1-4 Left diagonals right-hand turn ~3/4, ones pass each other right, into…
+B2 1-4 Left diagonals left-hand turn, ones pass each other right, into…

 5-8 Modified hey on 2nd diagonal: